GianpaoloBranca/SoftwareEng2/scratches/RASD/RASD.md

 - [G1] Allow the clients to find an available car within a selected radius around his or a specified location.
 - [G2] Allow the clients to book a car and pick it up.
 - [G3] Monitor the usage of the car and charge the client with the right fare.
-- [G4] Incentivize a correct usage of the service to allow as many as possible users to use the same car without the need of the service of an operator.
+- [G4] Incentivise a correct usage of the service to allow as many as possible users to use the same car without the need of the service of an operator.
 - [G5] Ensure a correct distribution of cars in the recharging stations according to the available plugs.
 - [G6] Allow operators to manage and monitor the state of all the cars and notify them when maintenance is needed on a specific vehicle.
 - [G7] Allow management system to set up and modify parameters of the system.